shashank-4bt/Trash-Track/README.md

-# Trash Tracker
+# Trash Track

-Trash Tracker is a platform aimed at streamlining and enhancing civic engagement between citizens and their government.
+Trash Track is a platform aimed at streamlining and enhancing civic engagement between citizens and their government.
 It empowers users to report civic issues, collaborate, and monitor their resolution process.
-With features like real-time mapping, issue tracking, and emergency alerts, Trash Tracker revolutionizes public services.
+With features like real-time mapping, issue tracking, and emergency alerts, Trash Track revolutionizes public services.

 ## How to Run